Oh. My. Gosh!

 And if you can’t remove a crease, then you will have to start thinking about how to layout your pattern pieces around it — maybe a double fold layout.

-Fold your fabric as needed on your cutting table.
+Fold your fabric on your cutting table per your chosen cutting layout.
 And if it is too long, do NOT allow it to hang over the edge of your cutting table.
 Instead, neatly fold it up at the end of the table.
 You can then unfold as you need it!

 Next, start with the largest pattern pieces that are to be “cut on fold.”
 And then, add the other large pieces.
 For example, if you are making a dress, this will be the skirt bottoms.
 Then, add the bodice pieces.
 Finally, you can add the smaller pieces like sleeves and facings.